INS Sindhukirti: Midlife Medium refit

 Sindhukirti was docked at Hindustan Shipyard in June 2006 for a midlife refit which included installation of USHUS sonar and the Klub-S cruise missiles and other hull works.
 It was originally planned to send her to Russia for the upgrade, like her sister ships Sindhughosh, Sindhuvir, Sindhuratna, and Sindhuvijay.
 However, it was decided that Sindhukirti would be upgraded indigenously.
 Hindustan Shipyard was selected for the refit due to political wrangling, against the wishes of the navy staff.
 HSL had a history of prolonging submarine refits, taking ten years to upgrade each of the Vela-class submarines Vela and Vagli.

 Sindhukirtis refit was scheduled for 3 years, but the refit dragged on as problems arose.
 The ship became known as the dockyard queen.
 In 2009, Admiral Sureesh Mehta explained, "That kind of expertise did not exist in India before and this is for the first time that we are trying it out here.
 Instead of sending them to Russia all the way, this one is being offloaded to Hindustan Shipyards.
 There are some problems in their procurement procedures.
 It takes a little longer than is expected".
 While a Russian shipyard would deploy 200 workers in three shifts to complete the refit in two years, HSL deployed only 50 workers to work on Sindhukirti.

+The refit included the addition of an MCA inertial navigation suite, a Palady nerve system a Pirit ship control console, BEL's indigenous USHUS sonar and a modernised CCS Mark II communications suite.
+It's torpedo tube was also modified to launch the Klub missile system.

-After nine years in refit, Sindhukirti finally returned to sea on 23 May 2015 and is currently active.
+After nine years in refit, Sindhukirti finally returned to sea on 23 May 2015.

+The submarine underwent another "normal refit" at HSL between January 2025 and 3 August 2025.
+By May 2025, HSL completed two of its surface sorties and was scheduled for full-power sea trials by month-end.
+The refit was a result of ₹934 crore worth contract signed between the Ministry of Defence and Hindustan Shipyard.